-Then you're not just working on a product or service or a one-off project.
-You're either a mate from my theatre company Parrot in the Tank wondering what it is I actually do for a living or you're someone working on a project designed for a world that's a little bit better.
+Then you're not just working on any product or service.
+You're either a mate from my theatre company Parrot in the Tank wondering what it is I actually do for a living, or you're someone working on a project designed to last – and for a good reason.

 The latter?
-Get in touch and let's chat.
+Let's chat.